-Aside from new security tools, Windows 10 has loads of new features.
+Aside from new security tools, the Windows 10 upgrade has loads of new features.
 Our customers like the new phone app which gives you access to texts, notifications and apps on your phone using your Windows PC.
 You can place and answer Android calls on your PC.
 Yes, you can also connect your iPhone to your Windows device.
 The new OS has better integration with Microsoft OneDrive and other cloud tools.
 It also features Microsoft’s digital assistant Cortana.

 In November, Microsoft made notifications easier to configure and manage from an app or website.
 We like that we can now create events directly from the Calendar Taskbar, instead of opening the app.

-Cut upgrade annoyances
+Cut Windows 10 upgrade annoyances